Hesse/gitgpt/README.md

 # Natural Language Git CLI assistant

 Interfacing with git sucks.
-With gitgpt you can use natural langauge instead of git commands to do what you want.
+With gitgpt, you can use natural langauge instead of git commands to do what you want.

 Example:
 ```